 Method 3: whole butternut squash

-Finally, here is the easiest method: whole butternut squash.
+Finally, here is how to cook a butternut squash in the microwave, using the easiest option: whole butternut squash.
 This requires the least prep time of all three methods.

 If you're having trouble making deep punctures with the fork, you can use the tip of a paring knife instead.